cilantrofe/lib-fits/README.md

     cd FITS-cpp-library/lib_fits
     ```

-3. Run CMake to generate build files in a `build` directory:
+3. Run CMake to generate build files in a `build` directory (before doing this, make sure that you have Boost installed at least 1.84):

     ```
     cmake -Bbuild